The starting place to learn the Russian language on the Internet.

 (ты substitutes for Lena, the person being addressed)

-(вы substitutes for the person addressed)
+(вы substitutes for the people addressed)

 The third person pronouns он, она, оно, они refer to the person or thing being talked about.